speedledger/elasticsearch-jenkins/README.md

 Elasticsearch Jenkins plugin
 ============================

-Reports Jenkins build information to Elastichsearch on build completion.
+Reports Jenkins build information to Elasticsearch on build completion.

 Information reported includes:
 * Name of the build.